Fruit or Sport?

 Squash is a game played with racquets and a hollow rubber ball.
 Players take turns striking the ball against the front wall, maneuvering around one another after the ball returns from the front wall and before it bounces on the floor twice.
 Each sequence of players taking turns hitting the ball is called a “rally” with the objective of earning points by withstanding your opponent’s strikes/making it impossible for your opponent to return the ball.

-• Squash racquets very in frame and weight person to each player and game-type.
+Squash racquets vary in frame and weight person to each player and game-type.
 Generally, it is up to preference on what suits your own strengths and abilities.

 Court lines